List of Jupiter novels

-The Jupiter novels are dedicated to novels patterned after Robert A. Heinlein's classic inspirational tales for young adults and adults.

-The Jupiter novels is a series of science fiction novels from Tor Books featuring stories about young men and women.
-The series includes books from authors Charles Sheffield, Jerry Pournelle, and James P. Hogan.
-These fast-paced hard science fiction series follow young characters coming of age in space-faring organizations, learning about the threatening universe and making tough moral decisions.
-Unlike the Ender Wiggin books, each book in the Jupiter novels features a different cast.
+The Jupiter novels are a series of science fiction novels from Tor Books patterned after Robert A. Heinlein's young adult novels.
+Authors who have written for the series include Charles Sheffield, Jerry Pournelle, and James P. Hogan.
+The novels follow young characters coming of age in a space-faring setting as they face challenging situations and difficult moral decisions.

 The series includes the following books: